m0nkmaster/pyhi/CONFIG.md

 - `PICOVOICE_API_KEY`: Your Picovoice API key
   - Required for wake word detection using Porcupine
   - Must be set in `.env` file or environment
+- `ANTHROPIC_API_KEY`: Your Anthropic API key
+  - Required for Claude chat functionality
+  - Must be set in `.env` file or environment

 ## Wake Words